-Diagnosis and management of narrow complex tachycardia & wide complex tachycardia
+Diagnosis and management of supraventricular and ventricular tachyarrhythmias: Narrow complex tachycardia & wide complex tachycardia

 All clinically relevant supraventricular and ventricular tachyarrhythmias (tachycardias) have now been discussed.
 Because each tachyarrhythmia (tachycardia) has been discussed individually, the reader may still find it difficult to differentiate these arrhythmias.
 Moreover, management of tachycardia requires solid knowledge regarding differential diagnoses, treatment and management.
 Several tachyarrhythmias are potentially life-threatening, which is why management must be strategic and evidence based.
 This article discusses diagnostic and therapeutic considerations in clinical practice.
 All recommendations put forward are in line with North American (AHA, ACC) and European (ESC) guidelines on management and treatment of each respective arrhythmia.
 The reader will notice that the subdivision of tachyarrhythmias into wide complex tachycardia (WCT) and narrow complex tachycardia (NCT) has implications for the cause, differential diagnosis and treatment of tachycardia.